Mayank-Dhavalikar/ghar-school/README.md

 Hi, I’m Mayank Dhavalikar, an 8th-grade student at a local international school.
 I have always been passionate about coding and technology, and I stumbled upon this exciting opportunity to showcase my skills at the Tech Expo.

 ## Status
+### Technologies
+I am currently using the following technolgies:
+- Github for version control
+- kodular for the devlopment
+- Firebase realtime database for the DB
+- FCM for messaging

 The app is currently under development.
 Stay tuned for updates!